A period should end a sentence, not a girl’s education.®

 We’re ready to give this project everything we have, but we know we can’t do it alone.

-• Advocate – Learn about menstrual hygiene product laws and taxes, join a global movement advocating for change, and empower yourself
+• Agency – Learn about menstrual hygiene product laws and taxes, join a global movement advocating for change, and empower yourself

 • Donate – Every contribution makes a difference